Progress Report

 3. Future plans

-We will leverage the high temporal resolution of MEG data and characterize brain networks using metrics such as node degree, node efficiency, clustering coefficient, average path length, small-worldness, and network vulnerability to elucidate their relationship with individual traits, including children.
+Moving forward, we will continue to maximize the advantages of the high temporal resolution of magnetoencephalography (MEG) data and the higher spatial resolution compared to electroencephalography (EEG).
+We will advance the analysis of brain networks through graph analysis, expressing network features with metrics such as node degree, nodal efficiency, clustering coefficient, average path length, small-worldness, and network vulnerability.
+By doing so, we aim to clarify the relationship between these network characteristics and individual traits, including those of children.